NASA's 2017 Space Apps Challenge a Huge Success

 Josh Blumenfeld, EOSDIS Science Writer

-Teams at 187 locations around the world participated in the 2017 NASA International Space Apps Challenge hackathon April 29-30.
+Teams at 187 locations around the world participated in NASA's 2017 International Space Apps Challenge hackathon April 29-30.
 The result of the 48-hour hacking session was more than 1,900 open-source solutions to challenges posed by NASA to design apps addressing global needs applicable to both life on Earth and life in space.

 This year’s challenges were organized into five categories that made use of NASA Earth science data:

 - Ideate and Create: Interpret NASA Earth science data creatively and design new means to experience NASA Earth Science data and technologies

 - Our Ecological Neighborhood: Use NASA Earth science data to study ecological systems and generate solutions to better understand life on Earth

 - The Earth and Us: Combine NASA Earth science data with sociological and economic information to generate new understanding and perspectives on human-environment interactions